 Government has a duty to do all it can to protect citizens.
+Members of Parliament have a responsibility to 'safeguard and promote the wellbeing of children'.
 The development of government climate and environment policy and legislation has left a yawning gap that is becoming ever more evident as the harm/ threats grow.
 Policy and law has been developed without proper regard for the welfare of children and the differential impact on them of our worsening climate crisis.
+This is neglect.

 We are proposing that all current policy and legislation pays due regard to our duty of care to children by review of these documents from the perspective of child safeguarding.
 The review should consider the impact of the area being addressed on children and whether the policy and legislation developed adequately meets the needs of children to protect them from these impacts.